viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 {{< figure src="../img/nerf-robot/base-cam-view.png"  alt="Camera view from the Base component's keyboard tab." title="Camera View from the Base Component's Keyboard Tab." width="800">}}

-Use **Keyboard Disabled** to enable keyboard control (enabled is grey, disabled is red), then use A, W, S, and D on your keyboard to move your rover around.
+Toggle the switch under **Keyboard Disabled** to enable keyboard control, then use the W, A, S, and D keys on your keyboard to move your rover around.
 You can view the camera stream at the same time.
 If you scroll down, you will see your camera as a component.
 From the camera component pane, you can change the camera's refresh frequency and also export screenshots from your camera.